 Telescoping handles have some give when extended.
 Not a quick-folding stroller.

-At only 7 lbs., it's the lightest of our picks.
+At only 7 lbs., it's one of the lightest choices available.
 Folds down easily.
 Small enough to store in the trunk of a car.

 Handles are short even for small adults.
 No storage space.

 Sturdy construction, 4 reclining positions, and good one-hand folding ability make this stroller a standout.
 A carrying strap makes it easy to transport from car to house.

 Back wheel suspension is lacking.
 Shoulder pads fall off easily.

 Handles are at a comfortable height.
 Folds down easily and reaches a small enough size for easy travel.
 Enough storage space for the essentials.

 Some users found the crotch strap to be too short.
 Finish and durability of the handles has been an issue on a few units.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.